 - Debt Settlement: This method is where an individual or service negotiates for a lower amount owed on the debt.

 - Bankruptcy: There are two main options: Chapter 13 and Chapter 7.
 A Chapter 7 is more severe and wipes out your unsecured debt.
-A Chapter 13 is a restructuring of your debt.
+Chapter 13 is a restructuring of your debt.
 We built a Chapter 13 Calculator to help you determine what each option would cost and the implications.

 SAVE TIME THROUGH CREDIT CARD CONSOLIDATION

 I often get phone calls from people asking for a loan.
 Although we’re not in the business of offering loans.
 Some people try and call anybody they can find, hoping somebody will give them a loan.
 This can be pretty tiring.
 Typically, if one lender declines to give you a loan, chances are good most other lenders will also decline you.

 If it’s a constant challenge to receive a consolidation loan, then you may want to review your credit report.
 Your report will alert you to which factors are preventing you from obtaining a loan.